xwang112358/WelQrate/README.md

 ## Installation
-We provide the recommended environment, which were used for benchmarking.
+We provide the recommended environment, which were used for benchmarking in the original paper.
 Users can also build their own environment based on their own needs.
 ```
 conda create -n welqrate python=3.9
 ```